emacsmirror/faustine/README.md

 ## Features
 - Faust code syntax hightlighting plus indentation
-- Build with resizable output window
+- Build/compile with resizable output window
 - Graphic diagrams generation and vizualisation in the browser
+- From function name to online documentation
+- Browse generated C++ code inside Emacs
+- Fully configurable (build type/target, toolkit, preferences, etc.) via `customize-group emacs-faust-ide RET`

 ## Installation
 - Clone this repo in your ~/.emacs.d/lisp dir
 - Ensure this directory is in the PATH :